baasbank/output3/README.md

 ![image](https://user-images.githubusercontent.com/26189554/49341434-8dfec980-f64d-11e8-9c31-0ca5bc81ce1c.png)

 b.
-Add metadata with the key `image_tag` and the value `0.1.57` That value represents the latest build number found at https://hub.docker.com/r/baasbank/rpg-docker/tags/ as at the time this documentation is being written.
+Add metadata with the key `image_tag` and the value `baasbank/rpg-docker:0.1.57` That value represents the latest image tag found at https://hub.docker.com/r/baasbank/rpg-docker/tags/ as at the time this documentation is being written.

 c.
 Click on Save to save your changes.